dusty-nv/jetson-containers/README.md

 ### Python

-Python configuration scripts (typically called `config.py`) are the most expressive and get executed at the start of a build, and can dynamically set build parameters based on your environment and version of JetPack/L4T.
+Python configuration scripts (normally called `config.py`) are the most expressive and get executed at the start of a build, and can dynamically set build parameters based on your environment and version of JetPack/L4T.
 They have a global `package` dict added to their scope by the build system, which is used to configure the package:

 ```python
 from jetson_containers import L4T_VERSION, CUDA_ARCHITECTURES